Henrique-Potter/check-lin/README.md

 1. **Extract Data sets**: First, you need to extract the compressed file ```example/histories.zip``` into the ```example``` folder.
 You should have a folder named ``histories`` inside.

-2. **Creating the java execution traces**: We now need to generate the java source code that mimics the execution trace defined in the histories folder.
+2. **Creating Java Source code from the execution traces**: We now need to generate the Java source code that mimics the execution trace defined in the histories folder.
-    - Execute the following command to create java files for each trace found at ```example/histories``` (once unzipped).
+    - Execute the following command to create Java files for each trace found at ```example/histories``` (once unzipped).

          ```
          python scripts/main.py -operation sbt_create_tests
          ```

     - This procedure should take about 1 minute.
-    - This step will create the folders (produced, stat, target, project, and results) containing the necessary information to execute and compile the java files in the next step.
+    - This step will create the folders (produced, stat, target, project, and results) containing the necessary information to execute and compile the Java files in the next step.

-3. **Compiling the generated Java files**: After generating the java files, it is necessary to call `sbt` to compile them as java programs.
+3. **Compiling the Java files**: After generating the Java files, it is necessary to call `sbt` to compile them as executable Java programs.
-    - Execute the following command to compile the previously generated java files.
+    - Execute the following command to compile the previously generated Java files.

         ```
         python scrips/main.py -operation sbt_compile_tests
         ```

     - This procedure should take about 1 minute.
-    - This step will create the folders (produced and stat) containing the compiled java tests.
+    - This step will create the folders (produced and stat) containing the compiled Java tests.

-4. **Executing the Java programs**: Now we can execute the compiled java files to verify the traces for linearizability.
+4. **Executing the Java programs**: Now we can execute the compiled Java files to verify the traces for linearizability.
     - Execute the following command to execute the test.

         ```